usnistgov/MJPdes/README.md

 A discrete event simulation engine for multi-job production

-Multi-job production systems are production systems where jobs of specified job types flow through all workcenters of the main line, but the processing time of each job, depending on it job type, may differ.
+Multi-job production systems are production systems where jobs of specified job types flow through all workcenters (machines) of the main line, but the processing time of at each workcenter, depending on it job type, may differ.

-The terminology used in the following follows that of [1].
+The terminology used in this document follows that of [1].

 The program currently enables modeling of asynchronous production lines consisting of machines separated by non-zero sized buffers.
 Machine reliability is exponential (i.e. modeled as a time-continuous Markov chain